opentiny/tiny-engine-backend-java/README.md

 ### Manual

-For more information about how to use the server, please refer to [TinyEngine Official Website - User Manual](https://opentiny.design/tiny-engine#/help-center/course/backend/51)
+For more information about how to use the server, please refer to [TinyEngine Official Website - User Manual - Platform Development Guide](https://opentiny.design/tiny-engine#/help-center/course/dev/90)

 #### Local Runtime Configuration: